winitzki/scall/tutorial/programming_dhall.md

 This type signature suggests that the function type `Exists P → r` (written in full as `(∀(a : Type) → (∀(t : Type) → P t → a) → a) → r`) is equivalent to a simpler type `∀(t : Type) → P t → r`.

 Indeed, one can prove regorously that there is an isomorphism between the types `Exists P → r` and `∀(t : Type) → P t → r` (where it is assumed that `r` does _not_ depend on `t`).
+We call this isomorphism the **function extension rule** for existential types.

 The function `inE` shown above gives one direction of the isomorphism.
 The other direction is the function `outE`: